Future Work

 No alt text provided for this image

-This theory sounds good: "To maintain positive cultures in a hybrid working model, leaders need to connect people across departments, providing cross-functional learning opportunities and creating time for people to have virtual coffee or networking discussions with colleagues from across the company."
+This theory sounds good: "To maintain positive cultures in a hybrid work model, leaders need to connect people across departments, providing cross-functional learning opportunities and creating time for people to have virtual coffee or networking discussions with colleagues from across the company."

 You can (re)read the article for the whole story, but to summarize: